denzelrenner/LIFE4136-Group1-Rotation2/README.md

 2)Copy and paste all the sequences from the fasta file you generated above into the query field then click the `Run align` button

-3)On the results page, click on the 'download' option and choose FASTA format from the drop-down menu before downloading the allignment.
+3)On the results page, click on the `download` option and choose FASTA format from the drop-down menu before downloading the allignment.

 To build a phylogenetic tree from this allignment we will use raxml by running the script below.
-This will produce a file with the extension '.besttree' which is a file that .
+This will produce a file with the extension `.besttree` which is a file that .

 We will view the best tree file using the ITOL website.
 To do this the steps below were followed

 1)Follow the link provided to the ITOL website

-2)Click on the 'Upload a tree' option
+2)Click on the `Upload a tree` option

-3)Navigate to the 'Tree file' field and select the choose file option.
-Navigate through your files to locate the raxml file with the '.besttree' extension and upload it.
+3)Navigate to the `Tree file` field and select the choose file option.
+Navigate through your files to locate the raxml file with the `.besttree` extension and upload it.

 ## Protein Structure Modelling
 Say what you tried